coreinfrastructure/best-practices-badge/doc/criteria.md

   If private vulnerability reports are not supported this criterion is automatically met.
   <sup>[<a href="#vulnerability_report_private">vulnerability_report_private</a>]</sup>
-- <a name="vulnerability_report_response"></a>The project MUST provide an initial response to a vulnerability report, on average, less than 7 days within the last 6 months.
+- <a name="vulnerability_report_response"></a>The project's
-  (If a project is being spammed on its vulnerability report channel, it is okay to only count non-spam messages.)
+  initial response time for any vulnerability report received in the last 6 months MUST be less than 14 days.
   <sup>[<a href="#vulnerability_report_response">vulnerability_report_response</a>]</sup>

 ### Quality